 How great are these Pilgrim Cups!
-They can be filled with anything your heart desires from crayons, colored pencils, crackers, pretzels and healthy munchies for the kiddos to snack on while waiting for the main meal.
-They can even be a take home gift filled with chocolate:) The easy tutorial is HERE
+They can be filled with anything your heart desires from crayons, colored pencils, Goldfish Crackers, mini pretzels and healthy munchies for the kiddos to snack on while waiting for the main meal.

 This Indian Head Dress is not only fun to make but a great teaching tool to help kids understand the importance the American Indians played in saving the Pilgrims lives.
 The instructions are HERE